Need free printables to keep young kids busy on a family road trip? Me, too! Here are my favorite road trip games for kids aged three to about eight.

 4. TRAVEL BINGO Free Printables Game for Family Road Trips

 There are a LOT of travel bingo printables out there.
-Most I found were best for USA road trips, with license plates, flags, signs and fast food restaurants only found there.
+Most are best for USA-specific road trips, with license plates, flags, signs and fast food restaurants only found there.

-Here are my two favorite travel bingo printables for kids:
+Here are my two favorite travel bingo printables for kids that work for pretty much any road trip location:

 - Stuffed Suitcase: A fun road trip games printables pack, including four versions of travel bingo and calling cards.
 Because more than one kid means you need more than one version, of course!
 I also love the “I Spy” game.
 The rest of the pack is fantastic for older kids.